Table of Contents

 They are rounded or spherical.
 They are the smallest forms of bacteria.
 The cell may either separate from each other or may remain joined ‘together after the division to form groups of two (Diplococcus) or four (Micrococcus tetra-genus) or it may be a chain of cells (Streptococcus).
 The average size of coccus bacteria ranges in diameter from 0.5µ to 1.25µ.

-They are straight rod-like, which possess rod-like, kidneys or elongated cells.
+They are straight rod-like and possess rod-like, kidneys or elongated cells.
 They vary greatly in their length and diameter ranging from 0.6µ to 1.2µ long and 0.5µ to 0.7µ wide to 3.8µ long and 1 to 1.2µ wide.

 They are spiral or curved forms.
 In this case, the cells vary in size from 1.5µ to 4µ long and 0.2µ to 0.4µ wide in vibrio and up to 50µ long in spirillum.

 Under favorable conditions of growth and development, the shape of one species remains constant, whereas under unfavorable conditions some bacteria such as nitrogen-fixing bacteria change into at least three different forms.

-When treated with antibiotic, attacked by T4 bacteriophage or cold shook they sometime develop soft protoplasmic forms, which is known as large bodies or L-forms.
+When treated with an antibiotic, attacked by T4 bacteriophage or cold shook they sometimes develop soft protoplasmic forms, which are known as large bodies or L-forms.
 If transferred back to Normal conditions their form also reverts back to normal shape.

 Structure Of Bacterial Cell (Bacteria Anatomy)

 The internal structure of bacteria cells contains vacuoles, ribosomes, and granules of stored food.
 It also contains granules of glycogen, proteins, and fats but lacks an endoplasmic reticulum.

 Mitochondria are absent.
-The Mitochondria are defined as rod-shaped structures or organelles that are classified as power generators/powerhouse of the cell, which converts nutrients and oxygen into (ATP) adenosine triphosphate) are absent.
+The Mitochondria are defined as rod-shaped structures or organelles that are classified as power generators/powerhouse of the cell, which converts nutrients and oxygen into (ATP) adenosine triphosphate)